 If you are recompeting (in the final year of a competitive funding cycle and applying for a new grant cycle), select Continuation/Renewal

+If you are not a current grantee, but have received a competitive AmeriCorps grant in the past five years, select Continuation/Renewal

-If you are applying for the first time and have never had an AmeriCorps State or National grant, select New
+If you are applying for the first time, have only received formula funding in the past, or are a former grantee (non-formula) whose last AmeriCorps grant was received more than five years ago, , select New

 If you are a current planning grantee applying for an implementation grant, select New

-If you are a previous Grantee that has been funded through state formula grants and/or were an unsuccessful recompete applicant in previous years, select Previous.

 Enter or update the requested information in the fields that appear.
 The contact person needs to be the person who can answer questions about the application.